 On a daily basis therapists prove that methods and tools they use for each unique client work.
 However, every diagnosis is unique and contains unique clinical goals.
 As a clinical community, how do we know that a specific tool is helping?
 How do you prove it?

 We appreciate therapists who think outside the box on behalf of their clients, and who utilize tools outside of standard methods.
 Examples include therapists trying TheraTogs on a child with Pompe’s disease and providing us their findings, and another tried with an infant with Prader Willi and reporting to us that their results tell them that TheraTogs will be helpful for this client base.

 How You Use TheraTogs matters.
 Not just to us, but also to other therapists and caregivers working with children or adults with similar indications and diagnoses.
-Please provide us your findings, outcomes data, and any information about specific results that might make a difference in the life of another patient who hasn’t yet tried TheraTogs or used our products in the same way you have, but could in order to see similar outcomes.
+Please provide us your findings, outcomes data, and any information about specific results that might make a difference in the life of another patient who hasn’t yet tried TheraTogs, or a fellow clinician who hasn’t used TheraTogs in the same way you have.

 NEW!
 Ehab Mohamed Abd El-Kafy.
 (2014) The clinical impact of orthotic correction of lower limb rotational deformities in children with cerebral palsy: a randomized controlled trial.
 Clinical Rehabilitation 2014, Vol. 28(10) 1004-1014.
 Ehab Mohamed Abd El-Kafy

 Maguire et al. (2012) How to Improve walking, balance and social participation following stroke: a comparison of the long term effects of two walking aids- canes and an orthosis TheraTogs- on the recovery of gait following acute stroke.
 A study protocol for a multi-centre, single blind, randomized control trial.
 BMC Neurology 2012, 12:18.
 Maguire et al